-In September 2015, the Fund's Investment adviser carried out an exercise through a questionnaire and interactive session to establish the investment beliefs of the PFP and this is summarised below.
-The PFP then undertook a further questionnaire concentrating on ESG factors in March 2018.
+2.13 In September 2015, the Fund's Investment adviser carried out an exercise through a questionnaire and interactive session to establish the investment beliefs of the PFP and this is summarised below.
+The PFP then undertook a further questionnaire concentrating on ESG factors in March 2018 another exercise will be carried out in 21/22.